 Bridges

-There are roughly 7,300 bridges on the state, city and county road systems that are over 20 feet in length and carry vehicular traffic.
+In Washington, there are roughly 7,700 bridges on the state, city and county road systems that are over 20 feet in length and carry vehicular traffic.

-WSDOT's Bridge Preservation Program includes a combination of cost effective actions, such as bridge repairs and rehabilitation, steel bridge painting, concrete deck rehabilitation, and bridge replacement.
-The objective of Bridge Asset Management is to use cost effective strategies and actions to maximize the useful life of bridges.
+WSDOT's Bridge Preservation Program includes a combination of cost-effective actions, such as bridge repairs and rehabilitation, steel bridge painting, deck rehabilitation, and bridge replacement.
+The objective of Bridge Asset Management is to provide decision-making support tools that help create an optimal program for repair, preservation, rehabilitation, and replacement for the network of bridges.
+This program aims to maximize bridge performance while minimizing the overall life cycle cost.